 This brownie recipe was born after I planted way too many zucchini plants in my tiny backyard garden.
 My dad warned me not to plant more than two; they’ll get very big, he said.
 I planted four.
 They seemed innocent enough until about mid-July when they turned into rampant monster plants that were taking over my garden and yielding dozens of zucchini per plant.
 Lesson learned.
 I discovered that zucchini works in everything from meatballs to these delicious brownies.
-These are cake-like, dense brownies loaded with milk chocolate chips.
+These are cake-like, dense brownies loaded with chocolate chips.
 It’s important not to over-bake these to ensure they retain the ooey-gooey goodness we all love about brownies.

 - 1 cup all-purpose flour